PURL: Safe and Effective Sanitization of Link Decoration: Motivating Measurements

 \subsection{Prevalence of Link Decoration}

-First, we investigate the prevalence of link decoration used on the 20\% sample of the top-million websites.
+We investigate the prevalence of link decoration used on the 20K sample of the top-million websites.
 Of the 44,648,436 link decorations in our data, 41.22\% are query parameters, 58.14\% are resource paths, and 0.63\% are fragments.
 Considering only unique link decorations, we observe a total of 584,174 decorations: 42.41\% of which are query parameters, 53.85\% are resource paths, and 3.73\% are fragments.

 Overall, 45.55\% unique link decorations are in the URLs labeled as \ats, while the rest are sent to \nonats endpoints.
-We find that requests sent to \ats endpoints disproportionately contain more decorations on average (7.69) than the requests sent to \nonats endpoints (4.68).
+We find that requests sent to \ats endpoints disproportionately contain more decorations on average (7.69) than the requests sent to \nonats endpoints (4.68), highlighting that link decorations are more frequently used by \ats than \nonats.
 A similar trend holds for third-party requests (4.80) vs. first-party endpoints (2.10).

-We further find that the same link decorations are widely reused by advertising and tracking services.
-Figure \ref{fig:link_decoration_prevalence} shows the top 20 link decorations and their prevalence in our dataset.
-For the sake of illustration, we limit link decorations for each FQDN to only the top two.
-The color of the bar shows the usage of link decoration for either \ats or \nonats purpose.
-The plot shows that while both \ats and \nonats show reuse of the same link decoration across multiple websites, it is \ats who predominately exhibit this behavior.
+We further find that the same link decorations are widely reused (use of the same link decoration key/name on more than one site) by advertising and tracking services.
+Figure \ref{fig:link_decoration_prevalence} shows the top 20 link decorations and their prevalence in our dataset.\footnote{To simplify the illustration due to space constraints, we limit link decorations for each FQDN to only the top two.} The color of the bar shows the usage of link decoration for either \ats or \nonats purpose (i.e., the red represents \ats and green represents \nonats).
+The plot shows that while both \ats and \nonats services show reuse of the same link decoration across multiple websites, it is \ats who predominately exhibit this behavior.
 For example, \texttt{www.googletagmanager.com$|$id} is used in around 55\% of sites in our dataset and is primarily used in \ats requests.
 On the other hand, the most commonly used \nonats link decoration is \texttt{cdnjs.cloudflare.com$|$path$|$0}, which is found on slightly more than 10\% of sites in our dataset.